Arduino Wireless Shield with XBee Series 2 radios

 Configuring the End Device

-Open the X-CTU software and type the Arduino XBee module's COM port number into the "Com Port Number" field.
+Open the X-CTU sofware and type the Arduino XBee module's COM port number into the "Com Port Number" field.
 Then click the Add button.
 The COM port you created will appear in the two text boxes on the left.
 Select both and then click the "Test / Query" button, will appear a screen like this:

 XCTU S2 ComPort